ymy4323460/ymy4323460.github.io/_posts/2023-12-20-causalVAE_discussion.md

 ## Questions about the Code

-We release our CausalVAE code in https://github.com/huawei-noah/trustworthyAI/tree/master/research/CausalVAE.
+We release our CausalVAE code in repo: https://github.com/huawei-noah/trustworthyAI/tree/master/research/CausalVAE.

 I have rectified some typos of CausalVAE code in my repo https://github.com/ymy4323460/trustworthyAI/tree/master/research/CausalVAE.

 **Q1.
 The code cannot generate images with good quality.**

 A1.
-Regarding the issue of suboptimal performance on synthetic data, it is actually due to incomplete code documentation.
-The resolution to this issue can be found in this link: https://github.com/huawei-noah/trustworthyAI/issues/59.
+Regarding the issue of suboptimal performance on synthetic data, it is due to incomplete code documentation.
+The resolution to this issue can be found in the following link: https://github.com/huawei-noah/trustworthyAI/issues/59.
 You can refer to this solution to improve the performance.

 **Q2.
+What does scale mean in code?**

+A2.
+For two synthetic datasets (e.g. Pendulum and Flow), scaling is performed to normalize the labels to the range between -1 and 1.
+The first value in the scale is the mean, and the second value is half of the range size.
+For example, if there is a one-dimensional value in the pendulum data that ranges from -120 to 120, the scale would be set as [mean=0, scale=120].
+After scaling, the value 120 would be normalized to 1.

+**Q3. how are the MIC and TIC metrics implemented?**

+A3.
+We computed the correlation between u and z_given_dag (i.e. z_given_dag is the learned representation) by TIC and MIC score.
+The specific calculation process involved taking the average of the 4-dimensional vectors corresponding to one concept in z_given_dag to obtain a 1-dimensional vector.
+Then, the correlation between the 1-dimensional vectors of the four concepts and u can be computed.

+**Q4.
+Is the causal graph parameter A implemented using a binary matrix?**

+In implementation, the causal graph uses continuous values and is not mapped to binary values.

+**Q5.
 The code on CelebA.**

-A2.
+A5.
 After I resigned from Huawei.
 I don't have access to the source code.
 Recently I asked some related staff in Huawei - Furui Liu, Zhitang Chen and Dong Li.
 They could not find the related code anymore due to the changes in devices.
 That made me very disappointed.....

 The architecture of the neural network on CelebA might have some differences from mask.py I hope that the following suggestions might be helpful.

-1. You can try to use a more complex encoder/decoder like resnet or modify the dimension and the number of layers in ConvNet.
+1. You can try to use a more complex encoder/decoder like ResNet or modify the dimension and the number of layers in ConvNet.

 2. Change the self.scale in CausalVAE class as self.scale = np.array([[0, 1],[0, 1],[0,1],[0,1]])